vaibhavgosavi21/Portfolio-Website/README.md

 Update the following in the components:
 - **Hero.js**: Change your name, role, and description
 - **About.js**: Update profile photo (public/images/photo.jpg), name, and bio
-- **Skills.js**: Add/modify your skills, proficiency levels, and icons
+- **Skills.js**: Add/modify your skills, proficiency levels, and technology logos
-- **Projects.js**: Add your actual projects with descriptions and tech stack
+- **Projects.js**: Add your actual projects with descriptions, detailed features, and GitHub links
-- **Certifications.js**: Add your certifications with issuer, date, and certificate links
+- **Certifications.js**: Add your certifications with technology logos, issuer, date, and certificate links
 - **Contact.js**: Update your email, LinkedIn, and GitHub links

 ## Build for Production